An Overview of New Mexico Tax Resolution Options

 Taxpayers should be aware of their rights in dealings with the TRD.
 New Mexico has codified certain rights that are guaranteed to taxpayers, regardless of whether they hire someone to represent them.
 These rights are called the Taxpayer Bill of Rights and are as follows:

-• The right to abatement (forgiveness) of an assessment of taxes that have been incorrectly, erroneously, or illegally made, and a right to seek a compromise of stated tax liability.
-When the Secretary of Taxation and Revenue in good faith doubts that you owe us the amount we claim, you have the right to seek compromise if a way exists in your particular case;
+- The right to abatement (forgiveness) of an assessment of taxes that have been incorrectly, erroneously, or illegally made, and a right to seek a compromise of stated tax liability.
+When the Secretary of Taxation and Revenue in good faith doubts that you owe the amount claimed, you have the right to seek compromise if a way exists in your particular case;

 Payment Plan

-Taxpayers who are unable to challenge an additional assessment successfully or are unable to pay a specific tax liability in full should enter into a payment plan.
-While interest and penalties will normally continue to accrue while the taxpayer is in a payment plan, forced collection activities will be not be initiated as long as the taxpayer sets up a payment plan for 12 months or less and remains current in the approved payment plan.
-If the taxpayer sets a payment plan for longer than 12 months, it will generally come with a tax lien.
+Taxpayers who are unable to challenge an additional assessment successfully or are unable to pay a specific tax liability in full should enter into a payment plan to address the balance owed.
+While interest and penalties will normally continue to accrue while the taxpayer is in a payment plan, subsequent aggressive collection activities will not be taken as long as the taxpayer sets up a payment plan and remains current in the approved payment plan.
+If the taxpayer establishes a payment plan for 12 months or less, in most cases, a tax lien can be avoided.
+However, for repayment plans longer than 12 months, a tax lien will generally be filed.

 The TRD offers two types of payment plans: